 Harrisburg, PA 17120-0225

-A person other than the Agency or the requester, with a direct interest in the record that is subject to an appeal, has 15 days following actual knowledge of the appeal, but no later than the date the Appeals Officer issues an order, to file a written request to provide information or to appear before the Appeals Officer in support of the requester’s or the agency’s position in the appeal.
-The Appeals Officer may, but needs not, grant the request.
+A person other than the department or the requester, with a direct interest in the record that is subject to an appeal, has 15 days following actual knowledge of the appeal, but no later than the date the appeals officer issues an order, to file a written request to provide information or to appear before the appeals officer in support of the requester’s or the department’s position in the appeal.
+The appeals officer may, but need not, grant the request.

-For further information on appeals, it is suggested that the requester review the website of the Office of Open Records.
+For further information on appeals, the requester should review the website of the Office of Open Records.

-Applicable fees to be charged by Revenue under the RTKL are as follows:
+Applicable fees to be charged by the department under the RTKL are as follows:

 - Specialized Fees

-- Revenue will produce the first ten copies free of charge, then $0.25 per page for additional copies.
+- The department will produce the first ten copies free of charge, then $0.25 per page for additional copies.
 If duplication involves more than 100 pages, payment is required before the requested documents are sent.
-If a requestor makes more than request and he/she did not pay for the previous order, charges are combined for all orders and payment of the total fees are due.
+If a requestor makes more than one request and did not pay for the previous order, charges are combined for all orders and payment of the total fees are due.
 When a requestor accrues $25.00 in fees, payment will be due before future documents are sent.

-- Revenue will charge the actual cost for postage, facsimile/microfiche or other media, as well as for specialized documents.
+- The department will charge the actual cost for postage, facsimile/microfiche or other media, as well as for specialized documents.

 - Special rules apply to fees for transcripts of administrative proceedings:

-- Prior to an adjudication becoming “final, binding and non-appealable,” transcripts may be requested through an agency, however the stenographer or court reporter is permitted to charge the regular fee for this service.
+- Prior to an adjudication becoming “final, binding and non-appealable,” transcripts may be requested through the department, however the stenographer or court reporter is permitted to charge the regular fee for this service.